 Special Genetic Mutation

-A recent study conducted in 2020 and 2021 at the University of Queensland, Australia revealed another reason why snakes may be immune to their own venom and, in certain snake species, even to the venom of snakes belonging to different species.
+A recent study conducted in 2020 and 2021 at the University of Queensland, Australia revealed another reason snakes may be immune to their own venom and why certain snake species are immune to the venom of snakes belonging to different species.

 The study showed that snake species such as Burmese pythons and molesnakes have specific genetic mutations in their nerve cell receptors that make them immune to the neurotoxins in snake venom.